stellar/awesome-stellar/README.md

 - [Stellar Torch](http://stellartorch.com/) - A Stellar community experiment.
 The Stellar Torch is a transaction that is sent from person to person.
   - [The Stellar Torch is Lit](https://www.reddit.com/r/Stellar/comments/c5r2z0/the_stellar_torch_is_lit/)

-- [Keybase](https://keybase.io/team/stellar.public) - A Keybase team to discuss all things Stellar.
+- [Stellar Keybase Team](https://keybase.io/team/stellar.public) - A Keybase team to discuss all things Stellar.

 - [Reddit](https://www.reddit.com/r/Stellar/) - Stellar Subreddit with 100,000+ members.